segmentio/segment-docs/src/guides/regional-segment.md

 {% include content/eu-cloud-event-sources.html %}

 ### Client-side sources
 You can configure Segment's client-side SDKs for JavaScript, iOS, Android, and React Native sources to send data to a regional host after you've updated the Data Ingestion Region in that source's settings.

+    - If you have a US workspace and but want to use the ap-southeast-1 (Singapore) endpoint, use the edge proxy endpoint: in.ap1.segmentapis.com
+    - If you have a US workspace and but want to use the ap-southeast-2 (Sydney) endpoint, use the edge proxy endpoint: in.au1.segmentapis.com
-Segment's EU instance only supports data ingestion from Dublin, Ireland with the `in.eu2.segmentapis.com` endpoint.
-If you are using the Segment EU endpoint with an Analytics-C# source, you must manually append `v1` to the URL.
-For instance, `in.eu2.segmentapis.com`.
+    - If you are using the Segment EU endpoint with an Analytics-C# source, you must manually append `v1` to the URL.
+For instance, `in.eu2.segmentapis.com/v1`.

-> info ""
+    - If you're in the *US West* data processing region, you can select from: Dublin, Singapore, Oregon, and Sydney.
+    - If you're in the *EU West* data processing region, Segment's EU instance only supports data ingestion from Dublin with the `in.eu2.segmentapis.com` endpoint.
-> For workspaces that use the EU West Data Processing region, the Dublin Ingestion region is preselected for all sources.
+    - For workspaces that use the EU West Data Processing region, the Dublin Ingestion region is preselected for all sources.

 To set your Data Ingestion Region: